yangshiqi/HAMi/docs/ascend910b-support.md

 HAMi supports configuring NPU resource allocation through predefined device templates.
 Each template includes the following:

-- Template name (name): Unique identifier for the template
+- Template name (name): Unique identifier for the template.
-- Memory size (memory): Device memory allocated to the template (in MB)
+- Memory size (memory): Device memory allocated to the template (in MB).
-- AI core count (aiCore): Number of AI cores allocated to the template
+- AI core count (aiCore): Number of AI cores allocated to the template.
-- AI CPU core count (aiCPU): Number of AI CPU cores allocated to the template (supported by some models)
+- AI CPU core count (aiCPU): Number of AI CPU cores allocated to the template (supported by some models).

 When a user requests a specific memory size, the system automatically aligns the requested memory to the nearest template size.
 For example, if a user requests 2000MB of memory, the system will select the smallest template with memory size greater than or equal to 2000MB.